Flood insurance premiums to change for some Placer residents, public meeting set for Aug. 7

 Because of Roseville’s $20 million investment in flood protection, it remains the nation’s only community to achieve the highest class 1 rating.
 This means Roseville property owners receive up to a 45 percent discount on flood insurance.
 Placer County’s unincorporated areas have a class 5 rating, giving residents a 25 percent discount on flood insurance and putting the county in the top 10 percent of the nearly 1,400 communities that participate in the program nationwide.

 The final maps are available for review now on FEMA’s website.
-To view the specific map for an area, first consult the index maps for the western and eastern portions of the county to find the identification number of the more detailed map, then view or download the specific map for that area from this website.
-View an interactive, searchable map here.
+To view the specific map for an area, first consult the index maps for the western (PDF) and eastern (PDF) portions of the county to find the identification number of the more detailed map, then view or download the specific map for that area from this website.
+View an interactive, searchable map.
 Further information about FEMA flood plain mapping efforts within Placer County can be found by visiting the Placer County Flood Control and Water Conservation District website.